AdKats/AdKats/README.md

 </p>
 <h4>Magic Bullet</h4>
 <p>
-    The hacker-checker is able to detect the magic bullet hack and will issue bans accordingly.
+    The AntiCheat system is able to detect the magic bullet hack and will issue bans accordingly.
     If any ban it issues is questionable please post about it on MyRCON in the AdKats thread.
 </p>
 <h4>Posting Method</h4>
 <p>
-    The heaviest hacked weapon (the one farthest above normal) is the one displayed in the ban reason using the following formats:<br/>
+    The "most hacked" weapon (the one farthest above normal) is the one displayed in the ban reason using the following formats:<br/>
     Damage Mod Bans:<br/>
     DPS Automatic Ban [WEAPONNAME-DPS-KILLS-HEADSHOTS]<br/>